dnsimple/dnsimple-support/content/articles/multi-factor-authentication.md

 1. Use your one-time password authenticator app to generate a verification code, paste the verification code into the form, and submit to complete the 2-step login verification process.

 <note>
 The verification code automatically expires every 30 seconds.
-If the expiration is close to five seconds or less, wait for the next verification code to limit the possibility of an authentication failure.
+If the expiration is five seconds or less, wait for the next verification code to limit the possibility of an authentication failure.
 </note>

 </div>